YouTube Ads Guide 2023: How to Advertise On YouTube

 Last step!
 This is where you have to mention the link to the video you want your ad to appear.
 You get the option of choosing an in-stream ad or an in-display ad.

 If you select an in-display ad, make sure to include the title and short description of your advertisement.
 Kindly note that the title character limit is 25, while description lines have only 35 character limit.

-Using in-stream ads, you can overlay the URL of your brand, product, or services on top of the selected video.
-YouTube will feature a companion banner of your video image on the right side of the YouTube.
+Using in-stream ads, you can overlay the URL of your brand, product, or service on top of the selected video.
+YouTube will feature a companion banner of your video image on the right side of YouTube.

 All you have to do is click “Done” and select “Create campaign”.
 Google will ask you to fill in your credit card information to start running your ad.
 Your new YouTube ad campaign is live!

 Step 13: Link Your Account

 Make sure to link your Google Ads account to the selected video’s YouTube channel.